atet/wsl/README.md

 ## 0. Preface

-* Windows Subsystem for Linux is literally the best thing from Microsoft since [Clippy](https://www.cnn.com/2021/07/15/tech/microsoft-clippy-emoji/index.html); for a quick summary see: https://www.youtube.com/watch?v=UMQ5GQix0rs
+Windows Subsystem for Linux is literally the best thing from Microsoft since [Clippy](https://www.cnn.com/2021/07/15/tech/microsoft-clippy-emoji/index.html); for a quick summary see: https://www.youtube.com/watch?v=UMQ5GQix0rs

-* Combined with a Linux CLI Docker that runs locally in the background, you now have the ease of Windows productivity applications alongside your Linux-based development environment
+When WSL is combined with Docker that runs locally in the background, you now have the ease of Windows productivity applications alongside a Linux-based development environment

 [Back to Top](#table-of-contents)